 All year round, majestic red kites – saved from extinction by one of the world’s longest running protection programmes – soar over our farm to the joy of Sloemotion’s Managing Director Joff, a conservationist by trade.
 Respect for nature and the environment plays a big part in our business.
 We use recyclable materials wherever we can, and we recycle what we can – the sloes for our truffles and chutney come from the sloe liqueur making process!
 Even the sample cups we use at shows are biodegradable.

 Our Sloe Gin is made exactly the same way as it was in the 18th Century – with the fruit steeped in gin and sugar and left to mature.
 It’s a wonderful ruby red colour, because nothing else is added.
 You won’t find any added sloe juice or flavourings here; just high quality ingredients, time and a bit of nature’s magic are all we need.
-The gin we use to steep our sloes in is a very fine gin indeed.
-We work with Thames Distillers in Clapham – the last true gin distillery in London.

 Please enjoy exploring our website and don’t hesitate to get in touch should you need any more information.